Filtering, Querying & Transforming Data

 The API supports a notion of custom data "combinators", with the key feature being data transformation.
 It allows for:

-• registering a datapoint with a data-mapping specification and GETing data from the registered endpoint.
+registering a datapoint with a data-mapping specification and GET

 One of the simplest types of data transformation, is the remapping of the data structure.
 This can be done by creating a combinator: